tynrare/webpack-template/README.md

 === Manual tests

-`npm run manual-test` - environment where you can write your own /whatever you want/ cases.
+`npm run manual-test-watch` - environment where you can write your own /whatever you want/ cases.

 How to add new case:
  - Create file `./src/test/manual/*.mtest.js`